 Better still, the Capresso 125 espresso machine comes with two portafilters.
 The first is a heavy-duty double spout unit, meant for beginners.
 This one is designed to produce delicious espresso without having to worry too much about your tamping or size of the grounds.
 Want to step up your barista game?
 The bottomless filter, like those used in barista competitions, builds pressure based on grind size and tamp.
 The crema stays richer, and the espresso hotter, because of reduced contact with the portafilter.

 The semi-automatic Gaggia Classic Pro handles the basics of brewing espresso but gives you amazing control over the end product.
 Want to keep it simple?
-The portafilter comes with a pressurized basket designed to take ESE pods.
+The portafilter comes with a pressurised basket designed to take ESE pods.
 Want a little more involvement?
-There’s also a pressurized basket for ground coffee.
+There’s also a pressurised basket for ground coffee.

 Real baristas know the importance of pre-infusing the grinds to get the best extraction.
-With the Breville BES 840XL (Amazon link), this is built into the machine.
+With the Sage BES 840XL, this is built into the machine.
 A steady, low-pressure pre-infusion – much like the “bloom” on a pour over – prepares the grinds for the optimal 9-bar extraction.
-Unlike another Breville machine, the 800ESXL, this machine’s PID temperature controller is programmable in 2-degree increments and reduces fluctuations during extraction for consistent flavor.
+Unlike another Sage machine, the 800ESXL, this machine’s PID temperature controller is programmable in 2-degree increments and reduces fluctuations during extraction for consistent flavour.